 Vacations are for relaxing and spending time with your loved ones, but they also provide you with some of the best photo opportunities that you’re likely to see all year.
 In this tutorial you’ll discover how to find a balance between enjoying a wonderful vacation and getting the shots you want.
-These six tips will ensure that you return from your break feeling rested, invigorated and more creative, with an iPhone full of amazing photos that will serve as a lasting memory of your vacation.
+These six travel photography tips will ensure that you return from your break feeling rested, invigorated and more creative, with an iPhone full of amazing photos that will serve as a lasting memory of your vacation.

 1. Take Time To Recharge

 For most people, a vacation is about relaxation, unplanned moments, and freeing yourself from the typical stresses of daily life.
 But us hobby photographers tend to forget to take a break from our hobby, spending the whole time busy taking photos!

 While we all enjoy our hobby and want to capture the wonderful moments of our vacation in our photos, it can be a good idea to take a day, or even several days, off from photography.

 Remember that you don’t need to capture every event and detail of your vacation.
 For some people (like me) this can be difficult!
 Since the first camera was placed into my hands as a little girl, I’ve wanted to capture every moment.

 But it goes without saying that this separates you from what’s actually occurring around you.
 When you spend months working hard to save up money and vacation days, the last thing you need is to not actually relax and partake in your big trip!

 Designating a portion of your vacation to rest from both your job and your hobby can be very rewarding.
 It may be hard to do, but you’ll likely return from your break with a renewed energy, new ideas and perhaps an even keener eye.

 I find that my creativity is always at a higher level after taking a little break from my camera.
 It reminds me why I became passionate about photography to begin with.
 So be sure to relax, remember to set your camera aside and truly be a part of your vacation.